0rionthe0nion/numpy_to_pointcloud2/README.md

 Initial implementation was generated with AI assistance but was later modified to become compatable with other nodes coded for the larger goal and to better understand ROS2 nodes.

+## Running the Project
+This projects requires that Foxy ROS2 be installed on 20.04 Ubuntu.
+If you do not have Foxy ROS2 installed, please follow the official download instructions here: [https://docs.ros.org/en/foxy/Installation/Alternatives/Ubuntu-Development-Setup.html](url)

 ## Tech Used
 - Python
 - Foxy ROS2